Divorce Attorney Redlands, CA

 Same-sex couples that register a domestic partnership or get married have the same rights as heterosexual couples.
 These include the right to use employee sick leave to care for a sick partner, the right to hospital visitation, the right to make medical decisions for a partner and the right to petition for a stepparent adoption for a partner’s child.

 Deciding to get a divorce can be emotionally and physically draining.
 At Milligan, Beswick, Levine & Knox, we understand this and are here to help.
-Contact our office today for a free consultation if you are contemplating a marriage dissolution.
+Contact our office today for a consultation if you are contemplating divorce.